palakpj2015/jenkinsPractice/README.md

-# jenkinsPractice: Hello to Jenkins world
+# jenkinsPractice: Hello to Jenkins world its kind a fun